splinesoft/SSAccessibility/readme.md

 ## SSSpeechSynthesizer

-SSSpeechSynthesizer manages a queue of lines of text, speaking one at a time with VoiceOver, then speaking the next line when speaking finishes.
+`SSSpeechSynthesizer` manages a queue of lines of text, speaking one at a time with VoiceOver, then speaking the next line when speaking finishes.

 The user can interrupt speech by tapping any element on screen that is announced by VoiceOver.

+Check out the `Example` project to see it in action.

 ### Why not use iOS 7's `AVSpeechSynthesizer`?